run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 ## Actors

-Flow actors are the users or groups of users who participate in the task (s) of the workflow designed.
+Flow actors are the users or groups of users who participate in the task (s) of the tracker designed.

 Example: Suppose you want to order a pizza from your house.
 In your pizza delivery order flow, you'll probably have actors like the customer, the attendant, the pizzaiolo, and the delivery man.
 All these roles are considered actors in the flow, as they all participate in the process of delivering pizzas.